-I like M1 Finance as the best option because it gives you the flexibility to purchase VOO, VT, and thousands of other stocks.
+M1 Finance is the best option because it allows you to purchase VOO, VT, and thousands of other stocks.

 I also use Personal Capital to track my investment fees.
 They have a free Retirement Fee Analyzer that tells you the future impact of fees on your portfolio.

 Personal Capital’s free tools allow you to quickly find which of your investments has high fees so you can switch them to low-cost options.
 (Get a $20 Amazon Gift Card with this link when you add at least one investment account containing a balance of more than $1,000 within 30 days)